HadiMed/Hollow/README.md

 by calculating the difference between the prefered base address and the actual base address the loader mapped that binary , that's what the last loop in the code is good for  .
 ## Note
-- Purpose of this projet : Learning more about windows internals , manipulating PE files on memory , think of ways to obfuscate native code and apply them . this was not intended for malicious pupose , use it on your own reponsibility .
+- Purpose of this projet : Learning more about windows internals , manipulating PE files on memory , thinking of ways to obfuscate native code and apply them . this was not intended for malicious pupose , use it on your own reponsibility .
 - Things can be added and will be added for example obfuscating more the code by crypting the strings passed to find_function_address , decrypt them on runtime .